PHILIPPINES COUNTRY GUIDE

 There is also the option to own land as a foreigner through a Philippines corporation.
 It requires a complicated structure, but there are methods of structuring it to ensure that you maintain control.

-Private Equity and VC in the Philippines
+Private Equity in the Philippines

 Compared with startup ecosystems in places like Silicon Valley and Singapore, the Philippines is quite frankly decades behind in both innovation and funding.